reachsrirams/openstack-scripts/README.md

 ## Removing OpenStack packages ##

 You can remove all the OpenStack packages using `sudo bash remove.sh`.
-The **node type** is detected automatically and the corresponding packagesa are removed.
+The **node type** is detected automatically and the corresponding packages are removed.

 ## Restarting OpenStack services ##